openmhealth/shimmer/README.md

 1. To build and run the shim server, navigate to the project directory in a terminal.
   * If you're using Maven, run `mvn spring-boot:run`
   * If using Gradle, run `gradle bootRun`
-1. The server should now be running on the default port 8083.
+1. The server should now be running on `localhost` on port 8083.
 You can change the port number in the `application.yaml` file.

 ##### Preparing to use Microsoft HealthVault